Ochre-crowned greenlet: Vocalization

-The tawny-crowned greenlet's vocalizations vary across its range.
-In Central America and northern and western South America its song is described as a "pure whistle that is steadily repeated many times at intervals of a few seconds" and is flat-pitched or slightly ascending.
+The ochre-crowned greenlet's vocalizations vary across its range.
+In Central America and Colombia its song is described as a "pure whistle that is steadily repeated many times at intervals of a few seconds" and is flat-pitched or slightly ascending.
 It has been written as "wi-seeeeee or wi-heeeeee".
 It also makes a "rapidly repeated rising nasal note: nya-nya-nya-nya".
-The song of T. o. luteifrons is a "steadily repeated ventriloquial, penetrating phrase of two slightly descending pure whistles, the second one lower-pitched and longer than the first one, e.g. teee-yeee or teee-eeuw.
-Subspecies T. o. rubrifrons sings a "pure whistle that is steadily repeated many times at intervals of a few seconds...flat-pitched or slightly ascending".
-T. o. lutescens sings a "steadily repeated phrase of three whistles, the first one short, the second one lower-pitched and longer, and the last one even lower, e.g. ti-teee-yeee or ti-teee-eeuw.